shazraz/Vehicle-Detection/README.md

 ### 4.1 Sliding Windows

 A sliding window approach was then used to extract image patches and feed them into either the SVM or Neural Net to perform classification.
 A window size of 80x80 pixels was used with a 75% overlap in both the x and y directions.
+These parameters were obtained after experimenting with several values.
+It was determined that increasing the overlap of the sliding windows resulted in multiple detections which provided better accuracy later in the pipeline.
+However, this also increased the number of total windows which increased the time required for a forward pass on a test image.

-It was found that the SVM classifier required a larger number and scale of windows to perform more accurately.
+Additionally, the SVM classifier required a larger number and scale of windows to perform as accurately as the NN approach.
 The parameters for each of the models are described below.

 ```
 SVM: